 - Drying Rack: News flash if you didn’t know, newborn clothes shrink!
 I shrunk some of Keldon’s clothes by putting them in the dryer… woops.
 We now have this handy drying rack for line drying his clothes!

-- DockATot: Multi-functional lounger that we have been having Keldon lounge in and also using it for co-sleeping (you can use code STYLEDPRESS10 for 10% off!)
+- DockATot: Multi-functional lounger that we have been having Keldon lounge in and sleep in (you can use code STYLEDPRESS10 for 10% off!)

 - Love to Dream Swaddle: If you have a baby that likes to keep his arms up like Keldon (he did this in the womb, so it’s natural for him!), you need this sleep swaddle!
 It’s awesome, and they have different sizes as they grow.
 Keldon currently uses the small size.